Better-Than-Takeout Teriyaki Chicken

 How to Make Teriyaki Chicken at Home

-1. To a large skillet, add the olive oil, chicken, and cook over medium-high heat for about 5 minutes.
+1. To a large skillet, add the olive oil, chicken, and cook over medium-high heat on the stove top for about 5 minutes.
 When the chicken is done, remove it from the skillet and set it on a plate.

 2. Add the garlic and ginger to the skillet and cook for 1 minute.

-1. Add the soy sauce, broth, sesame oil, honey, brown sugar, corn starch (which are your teriyaki sauce ingredients), whisk to combine, and cook for 2-3 minutes, or until the teriyaki sauce begins to thicken.
+3. Add the soy sauce, broth, sesame oil, honey, brown sugar, and cornstarch (which are your teriyaki sauce ingredients), whisk to combine, and cook for 2-3 minutes, or until the teriyaki sauce begins to thicken.

-2. Add the chicken back into the pan, toss with the sauce mixture, optionally garish as desired, and serve immediately!
+4. Add the chicken back into the pan, and toss with the sauce mixture.

 what to serve with chicken teriyaki